 Sue Richardson oversees our children's Christian formation every Sunday.
 Originally from New York, Sue has lived in Colorado since 1979.
 Her parish home is St. Martin in the Fields, Aurora.
 There she has served on the Vestry three times, overseen Sunday School, Vacation Bible School, and Children's Chapel.
 She brings with her a wealth of experience and a deep love of children, nurturing them in God's love.
 For the past 26 years she has worked as a vocational evaluator with Bayaud Enterprises, helping people with disabilities and disadvantages to find a vocational path.
 Sue remarks, "I believe that God does not call the equipped...He equips the called.
 I encourage folks to volunteer in Sunday School or other ministries without worrying about their abilities."
 Contact Sue at firstname.lastname@example.org.

-Celeste has been at Church of the Ascension for a little over four years.
+Celeste has been at Church of the Ascension for ten plus years.
 She graduated from John F. Kennedy High School and attended Metro State College.
 She is a Denver native and currently lives in Park Hill.
-She has three children, ages 15, 11, and 2.
+She has three children, ages 20, 16, and 7.
 She has a loving husband who supports everything she does.
-She enjoys, rollerblading, running, yoga, and generally being a mom.
+She enjoys, running, yoga, and generally being a mom.
 Contact Celeste at email@example.com.

 The REv'd.
 Tim Dunbar, Parish Deacon

 Tim Dunbar is the Deacon at Church of the Ascension.
 Tim grew up in Littleton and has lived in Denver for the past fifteen years.
-Tim works closely with Father Lucas in all matters of parish life, serves in the liturgy, preaches and teaches, and works with the Outreach Committee.
+Tim works closely with the priest in all matters of parish life, serves in the liturgy, preaches and teaches, and works with the Outreach Committee.